ColleagueRiley/SDL_Circle/README.md

 OR you could move it to your copy of SDL2 so you can just do `#include <SDL2_SDL_circle>` (That'd be `/usr/include/SDL2` for linux)

+also in UNIX you can run the 'make' command and move the files in 'build/lib' to '/usr/lib' and 'build/include' to '/usr/include'

 # objects
    SDL_Circle
       int x - x var